csimpf/smautoname/README.md

-# smautoname
+# smextractname
-Sheet Music Auto-Namer - Rename Sheet music files based on their contents using OCR
+Sheet Music Name extractor - Extract Sheet Music details based on their contents using OCR